alexandraCojocea/foodArchive/README.md

 # foodArchive

-The Food Archive is a platform Created by Alexandra Cojocea, in colaboration with Marina Jensen
+The Food Archive is a platform Created by Alexandra Cojocea, in collaboration with Marina Jensen

 The Food Archieve is a website where you can store your recipes and also share them with the other users of the platform.
 The site also has a forum where logged users can ask and snwer questions in regards to cooking.
 Users can create an account to have access to other functions, but anyone can search the database.